Law School Case Brief

 Except in matters governed by the U.S. Constitution or by acts of Congress, the law to be applied in any case is the law of the state.
 Whether the law of the state shall be declared by its legislature in a statute or by its highest court in a decision is not a matter of federal concern.
 There is no federal general common law.
 Congress has no power to declare substantive rules of common law applicable in a state, whether they be local in their nature or general, be they commercial law or a part of the law of torts.

-In a liability suit, should the law of the state be applied instead of common law?
+Should the law of the state be applied instead of federal common law?